improve-ai/python-ranker/README.md

 # Improve.ai for python (3.7.9)

-## An AI library for Making Great Choices
+## Fast AI Decisions for Swift and Objective C

 [![License](https://img.shields.io/cocoapods/l/Improve.svg?style=flat)](http://cocoapods.org/pods/Improve)

-Quickly choose and sort objects to maximize user retention, performance, revenue, or any other metric.
-It's like an AI if / then statement.
+It's like an AI *if/then* statement.
+Quickly make decisions that configure your app to maximize revenue, performance, user retention, or any other metric.

-Improve.ai performs fast machine learning on any `JSON` encodable data structure including dictionaries, arrays, strings, integers, floats, and null values.

 ## Installation